 - Vary your sentence structure and incorporate appropriate, advanced vocabulary words.

 - Stay on topic!
 Create an outline prior to beginning your essay to organize your thoughts.

 Your GED essay will be evaluated across three areas:

 - Analysis of Arguments and Use of Evidence.

 - Clarity and Command of Standard English Conventions.

-Since you have 45 minutes, you must make sure to effectively utilize your time; this is best accomplished by practicing essays under the same 45 minute time limit.
+Since you only have 45 minutes, you must make sure to effectively utilize your time.
+The best way to accomplish this is by practicing essays under the same 45-minute time limit.

 Rely upon these timing guidelines as you write your GED essay: